Craig Abaya: Early life

-Music and Recording Artist
+Music and recording artist

 Abaya is a singer and cites his main instruments as guitar, piano, and drums.
 He also took up recording at a young age, moving from 2- and 4-track analog tape to ADAT and eventually to DAWs (digital audio workstations).
 At 17, he formed his first professional band, the grunge/metal trio Apparition.
 At this time, he also wrote and performed music with the local church youth choir.
 After disbanding "Apparition," he founded the 4-piece group "The Basics" and later, "Abaya," in an attempt to merge his divergent musical interests.
 He has won songwriting awards in various genres, including 10 from Billboard Magazine.

 Filmmaker

-Although he became involved in filmmaking at age 9, his true entree into the craft began 3 year later.
+Although he became involved in filmmaking at age 9, his true entree into the craft began 3 years later.
 After selling his rare copy of Famous Funnies #212 and financial support from his parents, Craig bought his first movie camera, which helped him earn him his first screen credit from, then, NBC affiliate, KRON-TV.
 His footage included the funeral procession of San Francisco Mayor, George Moscone.